MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugin.md

 | Home automation | Allows an AI to control smart home devices like lights, thermostats, and security cameras. |
 | Inventory | Allows an AI to update inventory levels based on sales or new shipments. |

-> [!Tip]
-> When developing plugins for task automation, it’s important to ensure that you have the necessary safeguards in place to ensure the AI cannot perform actions without user consent.
+When developing plugins for task automation, it’s important to ensure that you have the necessary safeguards in place to ensure the AI cannot perform actions without user consent.
 To learn more about building approval workflows, refer to the [hooks and filters article](./hooks-and-filters.md) article.

 ## Using plugins with Semantic Kernel

+Semantic Kernel provides multiple ways to import plugins depending on if you have native code or an API described by an OpenAPI specification.

+### Importing native code